 Covers aspects of psychological theory and life span development applicable to teaching at all grade levels.
 Emphasis on social, emotional, and cognitive development, learning, motivation, student characteristics, critical thinking, classroom management, and use of technology as a tool for learning.
-Prerequisites: ED 389, ED 393, senior status and a cumulative GPA of 2.75 or higher.
+Prerequisites: Minimum grade of C in ED 389 and ED 393 (or concurrent enrollment in ED 393), senior status, and cumulative GPA of 2.75 or higher.